 BCBSNM introduced the first Care Van in 2006.
 Last year, BCBSNM expanded its Care Van program by adding a second Care Van.
 As a result, the program is reaching more rural and tribal places.

-A health screening in the Care Van.
+A community member receives a health screening in the Care Van.